 - A Weekly Email with Natural Project Ideas

 Laurel berry fruit oil should NOT be confused with bay laurel (or laurel leaf) essential oil.
 They’re from the same plant, but are two completely different things.

-It’s tough to find laurel berry fruit oil and what can be found is on the expensive side, but after a lot of searching, I bought some that I really liked, HERE from Amazon.
-(Though I haven’t tried it personally, I’ve also heard from others who have had good results with the oil from Bescented.
+It’s tough to find laurel berry fruit oil and what can be found is on the expensive side, but after a lot of searching, I bought some that I really liked from Amazon.
+Another sources is Bescented.